Sri Ram Sena

 The Sri Ram Sena (lit.
-'Army of Rama'), or Shree Ram Sena, is a right-wing Hindutva militant organisation.
+'Army of Rama'), or Shree Ram Sena, is an Indian right-wing Hindutva militant organisation.
 Founded and led by Pramod Muthalik, it has received media attention for its acts of vigilante moral policing, including the 2009 Mangalore pub attack.

 Ideology

 The organisation is a right wing militia.
 It is considered to be aligned with Hindutva, a Hindu nationalist ideology.

 Formation

 The Sri Ram Sena was founded and established on 11 July 2005 by Pramod Muthalik, a former member of the Bajrang Dal and Shiv Sena.
 In its early years, the organisation called itself Rashtriya Hindu Sena.

 Activities and accusations

 2006

 The group is mentioned in the charge sheet filed by the Maharashtra Police following the 2006 Malegaon blasts.
 In the transcript of a conversation, the prime accused, Prasad Shrikant Purohit, is heard praising the Shri Ram Sena and calling Pramod Muthalik its leader.
 Muthalik staunchly defended Pragya Singh Thakur, another of the accused, saying she was innocent.
 An investigation found that neither the Sri Ram Sena nor Muthalik were involved in the blasts.
 In an interview with Rediff.com, Muthalik said, "Look at the Hubli case where so many terrorists were arrested.
 These arrests helped in cracking a nationwide nexus of the Students Islamic Movement of India.
 It was our boys who gave information about these terrorists and on the basis of our information the police nabbed these anti-national elements."